Optimal risk sharing, equilibria, and welfare with empirically realistic risk attitudes: Existence of competitive equilibria

 Hence, $\E[u_1(Y)]\le \E[u_1(X_1)]$.
 For any $Y$ with $0\le Y\le X$ such that $\E^Q[Y]\le \E^Q[\xi_2]=\E^Q[X\id_{A_2}]$, we have

 Moreover, $\E^Q[Y]\le \E^Q[X\id_{A_2}]$ implies $\E^Q[Y\id_{A_1}]\le\E^Q[(X-Y)\id_{A_2}]$.
 Hence,

 Hence, $\E[u_2(Y)]\le \E[u_2(X_2)]$.
 Therefore, individual optimality holds, and $(X_1,X_2,Q)$ is a competitive equilibrium. \end{proof} The equilibrium price in \eqref{eq:existence} has the form of \eqref{eq:general_price} with $(\lambda_1,\lambda_2) =(1,0)$.
 Because the positions of agents $1$ and $2$ are symmetric, we immediately get another equilibrium price by replacing $u_1$ in \eqref{eq:general_price} with $u_2$.
-Therefore, the equilibrium price is generally not unique, unless $u_1=u_2$ (seen in Theorem \ref{th:CE}).
+Therefore, the equilibrium price is generally not unique, unless $u_1=u_2$ (seen in Theorem \ref{thm:CE}).
 Different equilibrium prices correspond to different equilibrium allocations, but they can be derived from the same vector of initial endowments.
 Therefore, for a given set of initial endowments, the competitive equilibrium is generally not unique, which is in contrast to the case of strictly risk-averse agents, where a unique competitive equilibrium can often be derived from given initial endowments.

 The proof techniques for Proposition \ref{prop:two_agents} do not generalize to the case of $n\ge 3$ agents because our construction of the equilibrium (jackpot) allocation $(X_1,X_2)=(X\id_{A_1},X\id_{A_2})$ heavily relies on the ratio $u_1(x)/u_2(x)$.
 Roughly speaking, we choose $A_1$ as the event where $u_1(X)/u_2(X)$ is large, and we choose $A_2$ as the event where $u_1(X)/u_2(X)$ is small.
-This approach is similar to part (iv) of Theorem \ref{th:Pareto}, but its generalization to $n\ge 3$ agents is unclear.
+This approach is similar to Statement (v) of Theorem \ref{thm:Pareto}, but its generalization to $n\ge 3$ agents is unclear.